avalen28/frontend-Walk-Away-app/README.md

-# Walk Away app.
+# Walk Away

 ## Description

 This application is called Walk Away.
-One Trekking's mobile App with a gaming experience.
+A mobile app for trekking lovers with a gamification twist.

-His target are people who want to do trekking and have no experience about routes and wich items are required for those routes. for this reason, the User starts always with 0 points of experience (xp), level 1 and an empty backpack (User Inventary).
+Its target is people who want to do trekking but have no experience about what would be the appropriate routes for them, and what items would be required for those routes.
+For this reason, any user that signs up to the app will always start off having 0 points of experience (xp), being a level 1 user, and with an empty backpack (Inventary).

-Walk Away have Routes with level of dificulty and sugested backpack for this especific Route (now, Route Inventary) that sugest wich things are necessary.
+Walk Away has a collection of routes with multiple levels of difficulty, each route having a sugested backpack for it, that suggests what items are necessary.

-With every route completed, the user gain xp and with defined points can level up unlocking new Routes.
+Every time a route is completed, the user gains xp and when the user reaches certain amount of pre-defined xps, he will level up, unlocking new routes.

-In this App we can find two types of Users: Admin or no Admin.
-The first have some extra options in the App such as edit Route, add Route, delete Route and see all Users profiles.
+In this app we can find two types of users: admin or non-admin.
+The first have some extra options in the app such as being able to add new routes to the db, edit those routes, delete them, as well as seeing all users profiles.

 > Add a picture (logo, design, actual screen, gif, etc, whichever you prefer.)
 > ![](picture.png)